GrahamArden/notes/computing/software.md

 ## Presentations

-- I'm currently looking at [Quarto](https://quarto.org) particularly for using notebooks for [presentations](https://quarto.org/docs/presentations/)
+- I like [Quarto](https://quarto.org) particularly for using notebooks for [presentations](https://quarto.org/docs/presentations/).
+It means I can keep presentations in a git repository using an open format.
 - Plugins are available for [Neovim](https://quarto.org/docs/get-started/hello/neovim.html), [Jupyter](https://quarto.org/docs/get-started/hello/jupyter.html) and [Visual Studio Code](https://quarto.org/docs/get-started/hello/vscode.html)
 - Unfortunately the Arch Liux [AUR package](https://aur.archlinux.org/packages/quarto-cli-bin) is currently broken so, for the time being, I'm building the [development version](https://github.com/quarto-dev/quarto-cli) from the project's GitHub page.
 Alternatively, if you don't like living dangerously, you could just install the release version [tarball](https://quarto.org/docs/download/tarball.html)